developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 Attributes of DOM Injection tags:

-**Note that the 'pages' attribute specifies the file name of the page into which the element defined in the tag will be injected**.
+**Note that the "pages" attribute specifies the file name of the page into which the element defined in the tag will be injected**.
 The following rules apply:

-* Assumes an '.html' file extension; specify extension if different
+* Assumes an ".html" file extension; specify extension if different
 * For local files, works from directory relative to the installation root; include qualified path if different
 * For server-based CSS or JavaScript files, works relative to the app's start page; include qualified URL if different
 * Accepts wildcard (*) character to inject all files in relative or specified directory